 Older patients have a unique set of health issues requiring specialized care.
-RNs who prefer working with elderly patients should look no further than the gerontological nurse practitioner track.
+RNs who prefer working with elderly patients should look no further than the adult-gerontology nurse practitioner career.

 Adult-Gerontology Nurse Practitioner Salary

-Payscale.com reports the median annual salary for this specialty to be $89,637 for practitioners with approximately one year of experience, as of September 2019.
-Gerontological nurse practitioners typically work 40 hours per week, making their hourly wage approximately $43.09.
+Payscale.com reports the median annual salary for this specialty to be $90,391 as of April 2022.
+Adult-Gerontology nurse practitioners typically work 40 hours per week, making their hourly wage approximately $47.78.

 Career Outlook for Adult-Gerontology Nurse Practitioners

 The aging population, longer life spans, and more access to long-term care options mean there will be a greater need for nurses who specialize in caring for older patients.
 With a dramatic rise in the Baby Boomer generation reaching the age where this kind of care is necessary, there has become a sudden surge in the need for this specialty.

 Requirements to Become an Adult-Gerontology Nurse Practitioner